A range of progression – widening participation activities with Looked After Young People (LAYP)

 We will take a visit to a venue or collection; such as the Yorkshire Sculpture Park, Leeds Museum, Leeds Art Gallery supported by staff and student ambassadors and weave creative practice into the day.

 Progression Advice and Guidance

 The Progression team will meet with Care Leavers and LAYP Support teams to raise their knowledge of progression routes and opportunities in further and higher education particularly in Art and Design and progression towards the creative industries.

 The Progression After School Art Club

-Looked-after young people and Care Leavers in Year 10/13 can apply to join the free after school club so that they gain additional opportunity to experience some of the specialist processes and facilities at the University.
+Looked-after young people and Care Leavers in School Year 9/11 can apply to join the free after school club so that they gain additional opportunity to experience some of the specialist processes and facilities at the University.

 This opportunity builds up their creative skills, confidence and portfolio.
 It is provides good preparation towards studying art and design beyond GCSE.